-In 2022, MACU employed and initiated the proprietary SafeZone public safety project designed by CriticArt.
-Safezone provides unprecedented situational awareness through a command and control software, which provides campus police officers and civilian employees with a common operating view, facilitating police officers with the ability to view each other's positions on campus.
-This allows emergency responders to respond faster and minimize adverse impact upon the safety of staff, faculty, students, and guests.
-In addition, the free SafeZone app makes it easy for students and staff to summon help via a simple tap on their mobile phone, enhancing the duty of care provided by your organization.
-The system also facilitates calls for help by civilian personnel and students on campus.
+In 2022, MACU employed and initiated the proprietary SafeZone public safety project, designed by CriticalArc.
+Safezone provides unprecedented situational awareness through a command and control software, which provides campus emergency responders as well as civilian employees with a common operating view, and facilitating police officers with the ability to view each other's positions on campus.
+This allows emergency responders to respond faster and to minimize negative impact on the safety of staff, faculty, students, and guests.
+In addition, the free SafeZone app makes it easy for students/faculty/staff to summon help via a simple tap on their mobile phone, enhancing the duty of care provided by MACU.